Schemes in early stages

 The Council is supporting Homes England (formerly Homes and Communities Agency) to bring forward proposals for the development of about 200 new homes, the creation of 58.7ha of open space and a safeguarding of Knowle Triangle to act as a buffer between Knowle and the strategic allocation of Welborne.

-The proposals have been the subject of three consultation events, the latest of which took place on Friday 2nd and Saturday 3rd February 2018.
+The proposals were the subject of three consultation events, the latest of which took place on Friday 2 February and Saturday 3 February 2018.
 The boards displayed at the event can be viewed in the ‘Documents’ section on the right hand side of the page.

 Woodman Close, Sparsholt

-The Council is proposing to develop a small number of Council homes on land owned by the Council.
+The council is proposing to develop five small affordable homes on land it owns in Sparsholt.

-A public consultation took place on Saturday 16 June 2018 at Sparsholt Memorial Hall to allow local residents to view the options for new affordable housing.
-The boards displayed at the event and a summary of the feedback can be viewed in the ‘Documents’ section on the right hand side of the page.
+A public consultation took place in June 2018 at Sparsholt Memorial Hall for local residents.
+The boards displayed at the event and a summary of the feedback can be viewed in the ‘Documents’ section on the right-hand side of this page.

-At its September meeting, the Parish Council supported the idea of development at Woodman Close with associated car parking improvements.
-The City Council will now undertake further design work ahead of a further round of public consultation in 2019.
+At its September 2018 meeting, the Parish Council supported the idea of development at Woodman Close with associated car parking improvements.